okkur/website/content/_index/syna.md

   color = "outline-secondary"
 +++

+* Fully responsive design
+* Wide range of easy out of the box fragments
+* Flexible customization options with react components or fully custom
 * Modular setup with a multitude of included fragments
 * Fast static site via Hugo site generator
-* Open Source
-* Fully responsive
-* Customizable by injecting react code or add your own fragments